 “What groups?” you ask.

 Even a strong, centralized, Statist government cannot pretend to manage the needs and affairs of 340 million individuals.
 However, a centralized government can—so it believes—manage the needs and affairs of a small number of groups into which the entirety of its population is placed.
-Group status is determined by race, financial status, religion, and any other identifier the government chooses.
-So long as the members within each group behave in a predictable manner, a minimum level of order can be maintained.
+Group status is determined by race, financial status, religion, and any other government identifier.
+So long as the members within each group behave predictably, a minimum level of order can be maintained.

-If you think the United States government would never manage its citizens by groups, review the following examples.
+Review the following examples if you think the United States government would never manage its citizens by groups.

 Hate Crimes